paulbaron/ShaderEditor/Log book/LOG BOOK.md

 #### Goals for tomorrow
 - Have the first 3D rendering as if the rules are implemented, this is very important!
 - Implement the rules described above

+## 15 june 2015

+#### Done today
+Started a basic drawing.
+The rules for the input tree are ot yet implemented